 Which are the Best Neighborhoods for Singles in New York City?

-If you're new to the city or you've been living with a partner for a few years, it's unlikely you've been watching the trends in New York City real estate.
-That's what partnering with an experienced local agent can ensure that you end up in a home that's both a great investment but an investment in your social life.
-One of our Clever Partner Agents will help you save on your closing costs as well by charging you just 1% in closing fees, so you can use your money for going out.
+If you’re new to the city or you’ve been living with a partner for a few years, it’s unlikely you’ve been watching the trends in New York City real estate.
+That’s what partnering with an experienced local agent can ensure that you end up in a home that’s both a great investment but an investment in your social life.
+One of our Clever Partner Agents will help you save as well by charging you just 1.5% in listing fees.

 Contact us today to be paired up with an agent who can ensure you end up with a home that impresses your next date.